hazelcast/hazelcast/hazelcast-documentation/src/List.md

 ## List

-Distributed List is very similar to distributed set, but it allows duplicate elements.
+Hazelcast List is very similar to Hazelcast Set but it allows duplicate elements.

 ```java
 import com.hazelcast.core.Hazelcast;